Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 - If you eat meat or dairy products, avoid those from factory-farmed animals that have been fed a diet of genetically modified corn, soy and grains, and injected with synthetic growth hormone and a boat load of antibiotics.

-- Get enough vitamin B12, folate, betaine and choline.
+- Optimize vitamin B12, folate, vitamin B6, betaine and choline.
 These nutrients known as methyl donors help to improve the biochemical process known as methylation, which is an important function in estrogen metabolism and detoxification.
 Good dietary sources include meat, fish, shellfish, eggs, spinach, beets and quinoa.

 - Drink organic green tea and only filtered water.
-Tap water is contaminated with heavy metals, fluoride and prescription drugs, including estrogen from birth control pills and other drugs and chemicals
+Tap water is contaminated with toxic heavy metals, fluoride, chlorine and prescription drugs, including estrogen from birth control pills and other drugs and chemicals

 - Stop eating chemicals, food additives, GMOs, glyphosate, pesticides, artificial sweeteners